HD60Hz/squad-lab1-store/README.md

 ---

 ### Files
 Until now, the manager had to start the storify application and keep it running to avoid losing the inventory data.
-In fact, all the data added or changed in the different use cases is stored in memory. so in case of an exit, everything is lost.
+In fact, all the data added or changed in the different use cases is stored in memory.
+So in case of an exit, everything is lost
 In this chapter, we will improve our system by adding a file based persistance for the inventory.
-The file types that will be used are CSV and JSON.
+The file types that will be used are **CSV** and **JSON**.
 Let's get started !

 ### Inventory File DB
 First of all we have to update our project structure by adding a ``db`` package

+Result:
 <pre>
 storify
     ├── db